コンテンツにスキップ

 Photo: Keizo Kioku © MIYANAGA Akko / Courtesy Mizuma Art Gallery

-The trunk used in the work is placed on the balcony, and behind it is a view of the port where many ships and people come and go. (photo: MAGCUL)
+The trunk used in the work is placed on the balcony, and behind it is a view of the port with many ships and people passing by.
+(Photo: MAGCUL)

 — Personal time accumulated in “things” —

-—The trunk is used as one of the motifs in this work.
-What is the intention behind it?
+- A trunk is used as one of the motifs in this work.
+What is the intention behind this?

-I thought about how I could create a work that would make the viewer think about the flow of time, and this time I used a trunk as a motif.
-BankART studio NYK was originally a warehouse, so I thought it would be good to have something that gives you the feeling that the journey starts from here, but it also has elements of people coming in, rather than just leaving. hand.
-When I came to preview the building, there were a lot of pallets piled up outside, but I decided to use some of them for display, and created a landscape (=installation) that would evoke images without explaining many things. .
+I wondered how to create a work that would make the viewer think about the time that flows there, and this time I used a trunk as a motif.
+Originally, BankART studio NYK was a warehouse, so I thought it would be good to have something that would make the journey start from here, but it's not just something that goes out, but also something that comes in.
+When I came to check it out, there were a lot of pallets stacked outside, so I decided to use some of them in the exhibition and created a landscape (= installation) that would give the viewer an image without having to explain a lot of things.

 _MG_0378